bvgastel/xmas/readme.md

 - Use the tool configuration option (Tools ...
 Configure Tools ...).
-It starts a dialog where you can add any tool you have on your system and use standard macro's to denote directory name, filename etcetera.
+It starts a dialog where you can add any tool you have on your system and use standard macros to denote directory name, filename etcetera.
 As an example we use "git diff HEAD ${ACTIVE\_EDITOR\_FILENAME}" with the standard option "Launch tool in a new console windows and wait for a keypress when done".